Hatchery-Supported Trout Waters

 tracks on the right is the town square; on the left next to

-the arrowhead is the old yellow depot, which also serves as
+the arrowhead is the old yellow depot.

 The town has the Whistle Stop, which serves mouth watering pizza, the Rail which is open for breakfast, lunch and dinner, offering daily specials.